kubernetes/website/docs/admin/authentication.md

 ### Example use case

 In a hypothetical use case, an organization would run an external service that exchanges LDAP credentials for user specific, signed tokens.
-The service would also be capibile of responding to [webhook token authenticator](#webhook-token-authentication) requests to validate the tokens.
+The service would also be capable of responding to [webhook token authenticator](#webhook-token-authentication) requests to validate the tokens.
 Users would be required to install a credential plugin on their workstation.